Janko Tipsarević: 2011: Becoming a top-10 player and first ATP titles

 On 22 November, Andy Murray announced his withdrawal from the ATP World Tour Finals.
-Because Tipsarević was first alternate, made his debut at the year-end championships.
+Because Tipsarević was the first alternate, he was able to make his debut at the year-end championships.
 Placed in Group A in the round-robin stage, Tipsarević was drawn against Berdych and had a chance to avenge his recent loss in Paris against him.
 Janko almost defeated him by reaching match point.
 Undeterred by the painful loss, he capped off his career-best season in style as he notched arguably the best win of his career in his next match by defeating his good friend Djokovic, for his first win over a world No. 1 player, as well as his first win in the year-end championships.
 Tipsarević ended the season at a career-high ranking of world No. 9.

 2012: Maintaining in the top 10

 Tipsarević began 2012 at the ATP Aircel Chennai Open, making the final but losing to Milos Raonic.
 At the Australian Open, Tipsarević was seeded ninth.
 He defeated Dmitry Tursunov in the first round, continuing in the same fashion against James Duckworth in the second round.
 He eventually lost to 17th seed Richard Gasquet in the third round in straight sets.
 Tipsarević reached the quarterfinals of the Miami Masters, losing to runner-up Andy Murray and moved up to world No. 8, surpassing Mardy Fish.

 Tipsarević represented Serbia in the Davis Cup quarterfinal clash with the Czech Republic, which was played on clay in Prague.
 Tipsarević beat Radek Štěpánek in his opening singles rubber in five sets, saving three match points, but fell in the fourth rubber to Tomáš Berdych, after squandering set points in all three sets, to lose the overall tie 1–3.
 At the first ATP Master Series 1000 clay event of 2012 in Monte Carlo, he defeated Albert Montañés, before losing to Gilles Simon in three sets in the third round.
 At the Madrid Open, he defeated Federico Delbonis in the first round, before avenging his loss to Gilles Simon by beating him for the first time in five meetings.
 In the quarterfinals, he upset world No. 1 Novak Djokovic in straight sets to reach his second semifinal in a masters event, and his first on clay.
 In the semifinals, however, he lost to then world No. 3, Roger Federer, in two sets.
 At Rome, he lost in the opening round to Stan Wawrinka in straight sets.
 Tipsarević reached the fourth round of the French Open, where he lost to Nicolás Almagro.